anderium/anderium.github.io/programming/brainfuck/readme.md

 As always with things that become popular, there will be variants that pop up.
 I don't actually know how any variants work, but one I like the concept of is [`jsfuck`].
 While not being an extension to brainfuck, it is possible to write Javascript programs using only six characters (`()[]+!`).
-This actually has security implications for allowing usercode on websites, because it means simply scanning for attampted XSS-attacks isn't possible.  eBay allows sellers to provide their own script and according to [ArsTechnica][ebay-sec] they do not want to fix this issue.
+This can actually have security implications when allowing user code on websites, because it means simply scanning for attempted XSS-attacks isn't enough.  eBay allows sellers to provide their own script and according to [ArsTechnica][ebay-sec] they do not want to fix this issue.
 (So whenever you shop at eBay, remember you could be at risk.)